deutsche-nationalbibliothek/casimir-workshop/workbooks/02_stratified-set-retrieval-metrics.md

 | 800 | Literatur, Rhetorik, Literaturwissenschaft | Literature, Rhetoric, Literary Studies | 0.239 | 0.243 | 0.299 |
 | 940/943 | Geschichte Deutschlands und Europas | History of Germany and Europe | 0.289 | 0.269 | 0.425 |

-Set retrieval scores at rank 5 for Method A stratified by subject group.
+Set retrieval scores at rank 5 for artful-accordion stratified by subject group.

-We can see that the performance of Method A varies across different subject groups.
+We can see that the performance of artful-accordion varies across different subject groups.
 For example, the f1-score for physics is best, whereas computer science has the lowest f1-score.

 While this sort of analysis can be done manually for each method, it is often more convenient to compute the stratified results for all methods